Continuous Emission Monitoring Ensuring Cleaner Air and Better Safety

 By regular and continuous industrial air emission monitoring at industrial settings, researchers and air quality controllers aim to find out what those sky-high chimneys of industrial plants in our skylines shoot out to the atmosphere, and whether the findings are within the limits approved by the local authorities.

-Despite the modern and efficient industrial gas purification systems, it is possible that industrial plants discharge small amounts of pollutants that are harmful for health and environment, which is why continuous monitoring is needed.
+Despite the modern and efficient industrial gas purification systems, it is possible that industrial plants discharge small amounts of pollutants that are harmful for health and environment, which is why continuous emission monitoring is needed.
 Even though emission monitoring is a standard and fairly straightforward process for all industrial plants, it is of the utmost importance: it protects the nature and human beings proactively and ensures the safety of us all.

 The local emission limits are determined in environmental permits, which each industrial plant is bound to follow, and are not allowed to operate without one.
 According to these permits, industrial plants are juridically liable for controlling and measuring their own emissions on a regular basis.
 In addition to the on-going monitoring processes by the plants themselves, accredited laboratories do standardized spot checks on the emissions and emission processing equipment at industrial plants regularly.